DANA Indonesia saves 47% with Notion – a success story

 3) Automations that remove manual busywork

-Where the 47% saving comes from
+Where the 47% savings come from

 Practical steps to replicate DANA’s system